CSUA/CSUA-Constitution/Constitution.markdown

 * Be present for and run event logistics for the full length of the event;
 * Publicize CSUA events to club membership and the general student body, as appropriate;
 * Design and distribute all publication materials for CSUA events;
-* Delegate duties and responsibility, subject to the Internal Events Officer's discretion, to responsible individuals;
+* Delegate duties and responsibility, subject to the Events Officer's discretion, to responsible individuals;
 * Designate titles and/or form committees as necessary to discharge or delegate duties or responsibilities;
 * Have any other duties and/or responsibilities set forth in this Constitution.